-- FASTQ (including Solexa/Illumina variant)
+- FASTQ (including Solexa/Illumina variants)

 - SAM

 - BAM

 - Plain text (one read per line)

-PoolQ currently ignores any read sequence content besides the barcode and the hairpin.
-In the future, we may check this sequence to help confirm the quality of the read.
+PoolQ currently ignores any read sequence content besides the sample barcode and the construct barcode.
+In the future, we may check the remaining sequence to help confirm the quality of the read.

-Most often, the entire hairpin is included in the read.
-However, for files with very short read lengths the hairpin sequence may be truncated.
-In the case of truncated hairpin sequences, PoolQ will attempt to match based on the available nucleotide prefix.
+Most often, the entire construct barcode is included in the read.
+However, for files with very short read lengths the construct barcode sequence may be truncated.
+In the case of truncated construct barcode sequences, PoolQ will attempt to match based on the available construct barcode sequence prefix.

-If the read does not have a barcode that is an exact match to a barcode found in the conditions file, then the line is not counted, except in the section of the quality report devoted to counting reads for barcodes not found in the conditions file.
+If the read does not have a sample barcode that is an exact match to a barcode found in the conditions file, then the line is not counted, except in the section of the quality report devoted to counting reads for barcodes not found in the conditions file.